BloomTech-Labs/trashpanda-fe/README.md

 - Allows us to use PostgreSQL for our deployed application.
 - Easy to use migration and seed system.

+#### Parcel

+- Used as a bundler in replace of webpack
+- Doesn't use a config file to allow for easy setup

 # Environment Variables

 In order for the app to function correctly, the user must set up their own environment variables.
 There should be a .env file containing the following:

     * earth911_secret - Used to pass along an API Key as supplied by Earth911.
+    SKIP_PREFLIGHT_CHECK - used to skip any preflight checks for our application.
+Set to true.
                          |

 # Testing

+#### @apollo/react-testing

+To test our application, we used the react testing suite from apollo.
+This allows us to mock a provider and test our Graphql/Apollo functionality within our React app.

+#### @testing-library/react

+From the great mind of Kent C. Dodds, is react testing library.
+A brilliant way to test your React components in a way that allows for proper testing coverage.

+#### Jest

+Jest is an industry standard way of testing.
+We implemented it along with the aforementioned testing dependencies.
+We did **not** use express with our application.

 # Installation Instructions